-This course introduces the principles of genetics and genomics.
-Course topics address transmission genetics and molecular genetics as fully integrated subjects, and they introduce the basic processes of gene transmission, mutation, expression, and regulation.
-Laboratory experiments will cover the subjects and theories introduced in course work.
+This course introduces the fundamental principles of genetics and genomics.
+The course topics address transmission genetics and molecular genetics as fully integrated subjects.
+The basic processes of gene transmission, mutation, expression, and regulation are also covered.

 BIOL 307 | EVOLUTION (3-0-3)